Introducing the appeal, recipes, and where to buy "Owani bean sprouts," a traditional vegetable grown using hot spring heat [Aomori Prefecture]

 history

-Owani bean sprouts are a traditional vegetable that has been cultivated in Owani Town, Aomori Prefecture since the Edo period.
-Owani Town is famous as a hot spring town, and from the early Edo period, the technique of cultivating bean sprouts using local hot springs was developed.
-Aomori's winters are harsh and cold, so Owani bean sprouts grown using the heat from the hot springs were a valuable source of nutrition.
-This is how the " cultivation of bean sprouts grown using hot spring heat " began, and it continues to this day, and is still produced using the same method as a source of pride for the region.
+Owani bean sprouts are a traditional vegetable cultivated in Owani Town, Aomori Prefecture, since the Edo period.
+Owani Town is famous as a hot spring resort town, and from the early Edo period, techniques for cultivating bean sprouts using local hot springs developed.
+Winters in Aomori are harsh, and Owani bean sprouts grown using the heat of the hot springs were a valuable source of nutrition.
+This tradition of "growing bean sprouts using the heat of hot springs" has continued to this day, and they are still made using the same methods as a source of local pride.

 Long and thin, with a unique flavor